jessebubble/jessebubble/README.md

 I'm Jesse, a web designer, developer and instructor based in San Antonio, Texas

 ### Inside The Bubble
-When building, I focus on web standards, developer tools, and industry best practices.
+I specialize in building online experiences that are inclusive, performant, user-friendly, and accessible to all.
-This approach enables me to create easily manageable online experiences that are inclusive, responsive, performant, user-friendly and accessible
+By focusing on these principles, I aim to create a web experience that is welcoming, efficient, easy to use, and available to everyone

 ### What's In The Box
 Tools are just tools.
 They don't really matter—especially to the people trying to use the websites you build.